 cover

 If I had to choose just one version, I would probably pick the version with commentary by Swami Chidbhavananda.
 Each verse is given in Devanagari, followed by Romanised Sanskrit and then a word for word translation.
 A full commentary is then given, often using excellent metaphors.
 Frequently, relevant quotations from Sri Ramakrishna are then presented.
-This book is available from Blue Dove.
+This was reprinted in 2008 and is available from Amazon UK but not, apparently US.
+It is also available from Exotic India.

 Link to the Advaita Bookstore to read other reviews of these books, buy them from Amazon.com or generally browse.